esentri/domainlifecycles/readme_persistence.md

 ##### Working with inheritance

-The inheritance hierarchy of AggregateRoots, Entities or ValueObjects has in NitroX DLC only a deeper impact on their persistence mapping.
+The inheritance hierarchy of AggregateRoots, Entities or ValueObjects has in DLC only a deeper impact on their persistence mapping.
-Otherwise, DomainObjects will be recognized as such in NitroX DLC as soon as they have the corresponding marker interfaces somewhere in their inheritance hierarchy.
+Otherwise, DomainObjects will be recognized as such in DLC as soon as they have the corresponding marker interfaces somewhere in their inheritance hierarchy.
 That means, whether a concrete DomainObject has several levels of inheritance hierarchies has no effect except for persistence.

 <a name="inheritance-of-entities"></a>
 ###### Inheritance of Entities or AggregateRoots

-Entities with an inheritance hierarchy can be created in NitroX DLC in two different ways.
+Entities with an inheritance hierarchy can be created in DLC in two different ways.

 Either each top-level Entity is mapped to its own table (default - dedicated tables inheritance) or all Entity occurrences are mapped to a common table (single table inheritance).